The Extension Manager¶

 Next comes information about the extension: title, key, version and state.
 Finally are one or more actions icons, depending on what the extension offers.
 All extensions have a download action, many will have a configuration action, which can be used to access the extension’s options.
 Again just hover over the actions to get a help text.

 Please keep in mind there is no security audit available for public extensions!
 Have a close look at the extensions you are installing.
-If you find any security issue get in touch with the security team: security @ typo3 . org .
+If you find any security issue get in touch with the security team: firstname.lastname@example.org .